 Green tomatoes are simply unripe Red tomatoes that are harvested at an early point in their growth.
-Its has light to dark lime green skin and are extremely firm.
+It has light to dark lime green skin and is extremely firm.
 The flesh is bright chartreuse and has a very firm center with tiny, underdeveloped seeds.
-The Green tomato has a similar flavor than the ripe Red tomato, but is less mature and has a light sweet savor.
+The Green tomato has a similar flavor to the ripe Red tomato, but is less mature and has a light sweet savor.
 Green tomatoes offer a crisp and mildly juicy texture.
 They have a sharp, puckering, astringent flavor with a slight sweetness.

 Green tomatoes are available year-round with a peak season in the summer and fall months.